gpt-open/rag-gpt/README.md

 ### 2. Configure variables of .env

-Before starting the OpenKF service, you need to modify the related configurations for the program to initialize correctly.
+Before starting the RAG-GPT service, you need to modify the related configurations for the program to initialize correctly.

 ```shell
 cp env_template .env